Life as We Know It (TV series)

-Life as We Know It is an American teen drama television series which aired on the ABC network during the 2004–2005 season.
+Life as We Know It is an American teen drama television series which aired on ABC during the 2004–2005 season.
 It was created by Gabe Sachs and Jeff Judah.
-The series was loosely based on the novel Doing It by British writer Melvin Burgess.
+The series was loosely based on the 2003 novel Doing It by Melvin Burgess.

 Premise

 Set at the fictional Woodrow Wilson High School in Seattle, Washington, Life as We Know It focuses on three teenage best friends: Dino Whitman, Ben Connor, and Jonathan Fields.
 Dino is a star ice hockey player whose parents' marriage falls apart when his mother has an affair with his hockey coach.
 Dino has an uneasy relationship with his girlfriend, Jackie Bradford, a soccer player.
 Jackie's best friend is Sue Miller, an academic star.
 Ben becomes interested in Sue, who is unaware he was involved in an affair with a teacher, Monica Young.
 Jonathan, a clumsy jokester, is teased by Dino for his attraction to the overweight Deborah Tynan.

 As part of the show's narrative structure, characters broke the fourth wall by stepping out of the scene — of which the action proceeds behind them in slow motion — and directly addressing the camera.